JEllis72/docs/docs/sms/sms.md

 Before you can handle incoming traffic to your local server, you need to open up a tunnel to your local server.
 For that, you can use [ngrok](https://ngrok.com/) tunnel.
 Open a terminal/command prompt and type: `ngrok http 3000`

-Copy the https address in your window, then run app.js in the command prompt 'node app.js'
+Copy the https address in your window, then run app.js in the command prompt 'Node app.js'

 ![requestbin request](images\ngrok.png)

 Go back to your dashboard and change the callback URL for your SMS service.

-1. In the terminal windows, start the app.js `node app.js`
+1. In the terminal windows, start the app.js `Node app.js`
 2. Send an SMS to your Sinch Number.
 3. You will now see the request come in.